usnistgov/ARIAC/docs/tutorials/tutorial_2.md

 Please complete the steps in [Tutorial 1](./tutorial_1.md) before this tutorial.

 This tutorial will add functionality to the competition interface to read data from a sensor and output that data to the terminal.

-To start create a [custom sensor configuration](../competition/sensors.md).
+To start, create a [custom sensor configuration](../competition/sensors.md).
 Navigate to `ariac_ws/src/competition_tutorials` and run the following command:

 ``` bash
 mkdir config